bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-13 17:10 Thursday

-- [ ] We might not want the python api views in @v4c to support get for indivdual objects, instead we might jsut support lists and put/post?
+- [ ] We might not want the python api views in @v4c to support get for individual objects, instead we might jsut support lists and put/post?

 - [ ] Error checking for urls of the form: `/logframe/1/result/2/assumptions`
   if result 2 doesn't belong to logframe 1.
 This is particularly important for